Tuongvyy2011/Excel-Project/README.md

 ## II.
 Excel Project From Alex The Analyst
 This is a practice exercise I learned from Alex The Analyst's YouTube video

+In this project, I created 3 basic charts about: Average income of bike purchasers, How far bike buyers live from their workplace, and Which age groups purchase bikes more frequently.

 https://github.com/user-attachments/assets/c2f97748-8438-40d5-8b42-1c074cae5da1

+And this is what I learned during my journey to becoming a data analyst.
+I hope it will help me greatly in my future career.